imgproxy/imgproxy-cloudformation/README.md

 ## Using pre-built templates

 We prepared a few pre-built templates that you can use right away.
 Just click on a link, set the required options, and you're ready to process your images.

+> [!NOTE]
+> The links in the README point to the templates built from the `master` branch.
+If you want to use a specific version, you can find the links in the [releases](https://github.com/imgproxy/imgproxy-cloudformation/releases) section.

 ### Full intallation